Homas/ioc2rpz/README.md

 ```
 dnssec-keygen -a HMAC-MD5 -b512 -n USER tsig-key
 ```
-For other information please refer "dnssec-keygen" documentation.
+Please refer "dnssec-keygen" documentation for details.
 ### **whitelist** record
-Whitelists are used to prevent good domains and IPs from blocking by RPZ.
-The whitelisted IOCs are removed from response policy zones.
+Whitelists are used to prevent possible errors and blocking trusted domains and IP addresses.
+The whitelisted IOCs are removed from response policy zones. ioc2rpz does check only exact match, so it will not split or discard a network if a whitelisted IP address is included into a blocked subnet and vice versa.
 A white list is a text file of feed of text data.
 Indicators should be separated by newline characters (/n,/r or both /n/r).
 Whitelists must contain valid FQDNs and/or IP addresses. ioc2rpz supports unlimited count of indicators.
 **whitelists** record contains:
 - whitelist name;
 - whitelist path.
 URLs(http/https/fts) and local files are supported.
 Prefix "file:" is used for local files;